vicentegaete5/JWMediaFix/README.md

 ## The Fix
 **JWMediaFix** is an AutoHotkey script that automatically moves JW Library's media window to the monitor the user selects and keeps it maximized there, showing persistently, and making it possible to show other programs on the media monitor with no need to re-focus JW Library's media window.

+---

 ## Usage

+In JW Library, go to Settings and enable Show media on second monitor.
+In Windows Taskbar settings, set the taskbar to show only on the main/primary display, so it doesn't overlap the media window on the secondary monitor.

 ### First run

 Place `JWMediaFix.exe` anywhere and run it.
 The program automatically picks your first non-primary monitor as the media monitor.